martinholecekmax/DeepSearch/README.md

 You can also install DeepSearch from the GitHub repository found [here](https://github.com/martinholecekmax/DeepSearch) by cloning the repository and installing the requirements.

-**Important Note**: In order to use DeepSearch CLI you need to install it from the GitHub repository.

 It is recommended to install DeepSearch in a virtual environment.
 You can use [virtualenv](https://virtualenv.pypa.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html) to create a virtual environment.

 To create a virtual environment using `venv`, run the following command: